Beach Haven doorknocker case: Police pursue 'strong leads'

-Police say that they are pursuing "strong leads" in the hunt for the young girl whose early-morning doorknock left a North Shore suburb on edge.
+Police say that they are pursuing "strong leads" in the hunt for the young girl whose early-morning doorknock left a North Shore woman on edge.

 A Beach Haven mum posted a warning on Facebook earlier this week after an early morning visit left her feeling "shattered" and fearing for her family's safety.